-- Increasing the amount or intensity of an activity too quickly (most common)
+- Increasing the amount or intensity of an activity too quickly

-- Switching to a different playing or running surface
+- Changing to a new playing surface

 Stress fractures are more common in women.
-Other factors that may increase the chance of a stress fracture include:
+Things that may raise the risk of this fracture are:

 - MRI scan